WWBN/AVideo/README.md

 AVideo Platform is distributed as SaaS at <a href="https://avideo.com">AVideo.com</a>, as an <a href="https://platform.avideo.com/AVideo_Enterprise">Enterprise Version</a>, and as an <a href="https://platform.avideo.com/AVideo_OpenSource">Open-Source Project</a>.

+##AN AVideo Platform Instance

-When we say a clone or copy we mean an instance of AVideo Platform Enterprise or Open-Source.
+When we say a clone or copy of AVideo we mean an instance of AVideo Platform Enterprise or Open-Source and every instance of the AVideo Platform can be indexed as a network in the World Wide Broadcast Network Platform System.

 ### AVideo trademark is FREE to use
 AVideo is a registered trademark owned by WWBN (World Wide Broadcast Network, Inc.) and is freely distributable with any Enterprise or Open-Source AVideo Platform products provided by WWBN, and its permitted use is granted with GNU-GPL, CDDL open source licenses. <a href="https://platform.avideo.com/AVideo_OpenSource#OSAV">Open-Source License can be viewed in this link.</a>